-- (vi) where there is no referral to the Intermediary Matching Service, or no intermediary is appointed, in order that the appropriate form of questioning can be discussed at the ground rules hearing: - (I) to provide their proposed questions to be asked of the witness in writing to the Court34 by 9am on the day before the ground rules hearing; and/or - (II) to provide in writing to the Court by 9am on the day before the ground rules hearing a list of the topics about which the witness may be asked by counsel.35 - (b) where a referral is made or an intermediary is appointed, in order that the appropriate form of questioning can be discussed at the ground rules hearing the Court: - (i) will direct counsel36 for the parties to consult confidentially with the intermediary before the ground rules hearing about the form of proposed questions to be asked of the witness; - (ii) may direct counsel37 for the parties to provide in writing to the intermediary by 9am on the day before the ground rules hearing is to be held, proposed questions to be asked of the witness; and - (iii) may direct counsel38 for the parties to provide questions in writing to the Court, where a direction referred to in [5.2(b)(i)] and/or [5.2(b)(ii)] is not complied with, or where an issue arises that the Court cannot rule on without reference to the proposed questions or topics.39 - (c) The directions under [5.2(b)] are to enable both prosecution and defence counsel40 to receive suggestions from the intermediary to assist with the formulation of their questions adapted to the communication needs of the vulnerable witness, including the matters in section 389E of the Act41 (noting that the relevance and legality of questioning remains the responsibility of the Court), and to avoid delays in commencing the ground rules hearing and the questioning of the witness at the listed time. - 5.3 At a ground rules hearing the Court may make or vary any direction for the fair and efficient conduct of the proceeding, in accordance with section 389E of the Act, including but not limited to a direction about: - (a) the manner of questioning of a witness (see [5.4(a)])
+- (I) to provide their proposed questions to be asked of the witness in writing to the Court by 9am on the day before the ground rules hearing; and/or - (II) to provide in writing to the Court by 9am on the day before the ground rules hearing a list of the topics about which the witness may be asked by counsel. - (b) where a referral is made or an intermediary is appointed, in order that the appropriate form of questioning can be discussed at the ground rules hearing the Court: - (i) will direct counsel for the parties to consult confidentially with the intermediary before the ground rules hearing about the form of proposed questions to be asked of the witness; - (ii) may direct counsel for the parties to provide in writing to the intermediary by 9am on the day before the ground rules hearing is to be held, proposed questions to be asked of the witness; and - (iii) may direct counsel for the parties to provide questions in writing to the Court, where a direction referred to in [5.2(b)(i)] and/or [5.2(b)(ii)] is not complied with, or where an issue arises that the Court cannot rule on without reference to the proposed questions or topics. - (c) The directions under [5.2(b)] are to enable both prosecution and defence counsel to receive suggestions from the intermediary to assist with the formulation of their questions adapted to the communication needs of the vulnerable witness, including the matters in section 389E of the Act (noting that the relevance and legality of questioning remains the responsibility of the Court), and to avoid delays in commencing the ground rules hearing and the questioning of the witness at the listed time. - 5.3 At a ground rules hearing the Court may make or vary any direction for the fair and efficient conduct of the proceeding, in accordance with section 389E of the Act, including but not limited to a direction about: